Domain-adapted Learning and Interpretability: DRL for Gas Trading: Abstract

 \section{Abstract}

-Deep Reinforcement Learning (Deep RL) has been explored for a number of applications in finance and stock trading.
-In this paper, we present a practical implementation of Deep RL for trading natural gas futures contracts.
-The Sharpe Ratio obtained exceeds benchmarks given by trend following and mean reversion strategies as well as results reported in literature.
-Moreover, we propose a simple but effective ensemble learning scheme for trading, which significantly improves performance through enhanced model stability and robustness as well as lower turnover and hence lower transaction cost.
-We discuss the resulting Deep RL strategy in terms of model explainability, trading frequency and risk measures.
+Deep Reinforcement Learning (Deep RL) has been investigated for several applications in finance and trading, with a particular emphasis on the design of complex models and simulation environments.
+However, much of the literature has neglected the expertise of the trading field, resulting in limited knowledge that could improve agent performance and the interpretability of the methodology.
+This paper addresses this issue by providing insights into the feature selection process and the walk-forward training scheme used in a practical application of Deep RL to trade front-month natural gas futures contracts.
+Additionally, the analysis discusses model explainability with trading frequency and risk measures.
+Our implementation outperforms rule-based benchmarks and results reported in the literature, as demonstrated by a reported Sharpe Ratio.
+We also propose a simple yet effective ensemble learning scheme to stabilize agent actions, leading to enhanced model stability and robustness, as well as lower turnover and transaction costs.